 - Pomegranates

-Rosh Hashanah Sweet Basmati Rice with Carrots & Raisins - This Sweet and fragrant basmati rice with carrots and raisins is the perfect vegetarian side dish for any holiday meal.
-In our house, this is a Rosh Hashanah Favorite.
-Vegan and Gluten-Free and our most popular Rosh Hashanah Recipes!
+Sweet and fragrant basmati rice with carrots and raisins.
+The perfect vegetarian side dish for any holiday meal. ย In our house, this is a Rosh Hashanah Favorite.ย Vegan and gluten-free, and a real crowd-pleaser

 Black Lentils with Glazed Roasted Carrots

-This hearty vegan dinner is colorful, filled with flavor, and very satisfying!
-It’s a blend of tender cooked black lentils and Roasted Carrots that everyone at the table will love!
+This hearty vegan dinner is colorful, flavorful, and satisfying!
+Itโs a blend of tender cooked black lentils and roasted carrots that everyone at the table will love!

 These roasted celeriac steaks are topped with sweet carrots or butternut squash and savory pistachio and olive gremolata.
-This celery root recipe is loaded with flavor from first bite to empty plate!
-Plate it all on a bed of quinoa and the different parts of this vegan dinner recipe will come together into a dinner that tastes vegan gourmet.
-You’ll love it!
+This celery root recipe is loaded with flavor from the first bite to the empty plate!
+Plate it all on a bed of quinoa, and the different parts of this vegan dinner recipe will come together into a dinner that looks and tastes gourmet.

 Coconut Carrot Ginger Soup

-A great side dish that takes minutes to prepare, our Moroccan carrot salad has a beautiful presentation and it can be served with a casual supper or formal holiday meals.
+A great side dish that takes minutes to prepare, our Moroccan carrot salad has a beautiful presentation and can be served with a casual supper or a formal holiday meal.
+This recipe can be easily made ahead of time and stored in the refrigerator.ย

 Chili Roasted Carrots with Avocado Cilantro Dressing

-Roasting carrots with a little chili powder creates the perfect balance with the natural sweetness of carrots!
+Roasting carrots with a little chili powder creates the perfect balance to the natural sweetness of carrots.

 Roasted Rainbow Carrots

-Roasted Rainbow Carrots are a classic dish that you’ll find at both fancy holiday events and on a simple weeknight dinner table!
+This a classic dish that youโll find at both fancy holiday events and on a simple weeknight dinner table!
+This recipe is perfectly seasoned with a little salt and pepper, and can be finished with your favorite dressing or glaze.ย

 Sweet Onion and Apple Chutney

-Get ready to welcome delicious Sweet Onion & Apple Chutney to your table!
-Once you try this perfectly balanced gluten-free vegan spread, you’ll want to use it on every dish you make.
+Get ready to welcome delicious, sweet onion and apple chutney to your table!
+Once you try this perfectly balanced gluten-free vegan spread, youโll want to use it on every dish you make.
 It has a perfect sweet/savory balance that makes any dish feel special!

-Beet Salad with Horseradish Alioli and Caramelized Walnuts - The Most Delicious Beet Recipe for Rosh Hashanah
+Roasted Beet Salad with Horseradish Aioli and Caramelized Walnuts

 We take the simple beet salad up a notch with caramelized roasted garlic and horseradish for an intensely flavored side dish that everyone will love.
-This side dish will quickly become one of your favorite Rosh Hashanah Recipes.
-You don't eat walnuts on Rosh Hashanah replaced them with pumpkin or sunflower seeds.
+This side dish will quickly become one of your favorite Rosh Hashanah recipes.
+If you don't eat walnuts on Rosh Hashanah, replace them with pumpkin or sunflower seeds.

 Roasted Beet Hummus

-This stunning jewel-colored beet hummus takes an ordinary dip into an absolutely striking beet spread when served with fresh crudités, pita triangles, or your favorite crusty bread.
+This stunning jewel-coloredย beet hummus takes an ordinary dip into an absolutely strikingย beet spread when served with fresh cruditรฉs, pita triangles, or your favorite crusty bread.
 One of our best beet recipes.

 Even if you are not a fan of beets, you will enjoy this delicious, healthy, and refreshing beet salad.
 Made with shredded raw beets, apples, and pickled onions with a simple mustard vinaigrette.

-Warm Green Beans with Chestnuts and Pomegranates in Lemony Tahini
+Warm Green Beans With Chestnuts, Pomegranates & Lemony Tahini

-String beans come alive in a tangy tahini sauce.
-A sweet and savory Rosh Hashanah Recipe.
+String beans come alive in a tangy lemon juiceย tahini sauce.
+A sweet and savory green bean recipe.ย

 Sephardic Jeweled Rosh Hashanah Rice

-Perfect Rosh Hashanah Jeweled rice side dish - The rice is infused with fragrant spices, sweetened with dried apricots, figs and cherries with a nice crunch from pomegranates and pistachios.
+This rice is infused with fragrant spices and sweetened with dried apricots, figs, and cherries ,with a nice crunch from pomegranates and pistachios.
+Serve the stunning mixture on a simple neutral platter or bowl to showcase its vibrant hues.ย

 Eggplant Meatballs with Pomegranate Molasses

-Meet our new favorite salad!
-Persimmon Fennel Salad with Pomegranate Seeds and Hazelnuts.
-A guaranteed crowd-pleaser with a wonderful balance of sweet and savory.
-One of our healthiest Rosh Hashanah recipes!
+This Persimmon Fennel Salad with Pomegranate seeds and hazelnuts is a guaranteed crowd-pleaser, with a wonderful balance of sweet and savory.

 Pomegranate Vinaigrette

-Our Pomegranate Vinaigrette is warm, sweet, and tangy.
-Homemade dressings are a really easy way to elevate your salads!
-They're quick and easy to make and taste a thousand times better than store-bought salad dressing.
+Our pomegranate vinaigrette is warm, sweet, and tangy.
+Homemade dressings are an easy way to elevate your salads!
+They are quick and easy to make and taste a thousand times better than store-bought salad dressing.

 Roasted Sweet Potatoes with Tahini and Silan